Relation as the Essence of Existence

 <dnr:entity id="E6" type="Rank">

-<dnr:attribute name="definition" value="The number of elements in a basis of a free module." />
+<dnr:attribute name="definition" value="Number of elements in a basis of a free module."/>

 </dnr:entity>